RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/scheduled-data-exports/data-export-version-4.md

     "26-3": "`GBP`",
     "26-4": "✅",
     "27-0": "`price_in_purchased_currency`",
-    "27-1": "The revenue (in the purchased currency) generated from the transaction after accounting for refunds.
+    "27-1": "The revenue (in the purchased currency) generated from the transaction after accounting for full and partial refunds.
 Can be null if product prices haven't been collected from the user's device.", "27-2": "float",
     "27-3": "`0`",
     "27-4": "✅",
     "28-0": "`purchase_price_in_purchased_currency`\\*",
     "28-1": "The gross revenue (in the purchased currency) generated from the transaction.
 Remains set for refunded transactions.
-Refer to `refunded_at` to determine refund state.
 Can be null if product prices haven't been collected from the user's device.", "28-2": "float",
     "28-3": "`3.99`",
     "28-4": "✅",